threefoldfoundation/info_threefold_pub/wiki/tfgrid/grid/grid_architecture.md

 ## Introduction

-The ThreeFold_Grid is made up of many servers we call 3Nodes that are distributed around the world by independent people and organizations called Farmers.
+The ThreeFold Grid is made up of many servers we call 3Nodes that are distributed around the world by independent people and organizations called Farmers.
 3Nodes run a unique operating system called Zero-OS, a lightweight and ultra-efficient open source operating system.
 All 3Nodes connected to the ThreeFold_Grid are registered in a database called the TF Directory, that displays the capacity available on the TF Grid Explorer.
 We call this proof-of-capacity.

-Once registered in the TF Directory, people and organizations that connect 3Nodes get remunerated in the means of ThreeFold Tokens (TFT), the official currency of the ThreeFold_Grid.
+Once registered in the TF Directory, people and organizations that connect 3Nodes get remunerated in the means of ThreeFold Tokens ("TFT"), the official currency of the ThreeFold_Grid.

 Users can then access the ThreeFold_Grid with 3Bot, a virtual system administrator that executes the commands and functions (reservation of capacity, editing workloads, etc.) directly on the operating system level via a smart contract for IT.